-But a growing number of restaurant chains are turning to AI-powered interview platforms to fight back.
-By automating first-round screening, these operators are filling shifts faster, reducing turnover, and freeing up managers to focus on operations instead of endless phone screens.
+A growing number of restaurant chains are turning to AI-powered interview platforms to address the structural problem.
+By automating first-round screening, these operators are filling shifts faster, improving retention, and freeing up managers to focus on operations instead of endless phone screens.
 Here's how.

-Turnover is brutal: The average QSR sees 150% annual turnover.
-Top-quartile brands with strong cultures still see 75-100%.
-This compares to 40-50% in other retail sectors and 20-30% in professional services.
-The reasons are complex: low wages, difficult working conditions, limited advancement opportunities, and a young workforce that treats restaurant jobs as temporary.
+Turnover stays high: The typical QSR chain runs 100–130% annual turnover in 2026, with top-quartile operators closer to 75% (BLS JOLTS data, 2025; NRA 2026 State of the Industry).
+That's still well above the 40-50% in other retail sectors and 20-30% in professional services.
+The reasons are unchanged: low wages, difficult working conditions, limited advancement opportunities, and a young workforce that treats restaurant jobs as temporary.

 Time-to-hire is too slow: Traditional hiring processes take 2-3 weeks from application to start date.
 In QSR, where candidates often apply to multiple jobs simultaneously, this is disastrous.
-A study by Jobvite found that 57% of hourly candidates lose interest if the process takes more than a week.
+A study found that 57% of hourly candidates lose interest if the process takes more than a week (iCIMS / Lever hourly hiring study, 2024).
 By the time you schedule a phone screen, conduct the interview, make an offer, and onboard someone, top candidates have already accepted other jobs.

 Manager time is consumed by hiring: General managers and shift supervisors at high-turnover locations spend 10-15 hours per week on recruiting and hiring activities—phone screens, interviews, onboarding paperwork.
 That's 25-40% of their time spent on hiring instead of operations, training, customer service, or any of the other priorities that actually drive business results.